Candidiasis and pH | Holistic Health Talk

-The pH level of the body is believed to be a major contributing factor in Candidiasis.
-We explore some of the most effective ways to balance pH in this question from a site visitor.
+The pH level of the body is believed to be a major contributing factor in Candida.
+We explore the most effective way to balance pH in this question from a site visitor.

 Hi Cynthia,